 - No native app testing – Userbrain supports testing everything that can be accessed via a URL – websites, web apps, or even prototypes.
 Testing native iOS or Android apps isn’t possible for now.

-- Limited demographics – You can filter your participants by gender, age, language, region and device type.
+- Limited demographics – You can filter your participants by gender, age, language, region, and device type or use screening questions to narrow down your audience.
 More sophisticated options offered by UserTesting like income or parental status aren’t currently supported by Userbrain.

 Userbrain’s pricing in comparison to UserTesting